 - Develop the use of Art in Geography to encourage different ways of “seeing”

 - Develop and extend the students by having high expectations and challenging activities

-Respond to the learning needs of the student
+- Respond to the individual learning needs of the student

 At KS3, We study the full range of key geographical themes, through a maximum of 18 topics.

-In Year 7 – The students learn how to use the key skills of Geography, followed by rivers, earthquakes and volcanoes, hurricanes, a study of Ghana as a developing country and finally tourism.
+In Year 7, our students learn how to use and apply the key skills of Geography, followed by rivers, earthquakes and volcanoes, hurricanes, a study of Ghana as a developing country and finally tourism.

 Geography is a valuable subject which develops the real life skills that colleges and employers want.